vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 Luckily, the VkBootstrap library does allow us to get the Queue and Family directly.

-Go to the end of the `init_vulkan()` function, where we initalized the core Vulkan structures.
+Go to the end of the `init_vulkan()` function, where we initialized the core Vulkan structures.

 At the end of it, add this code